Reformed Christianity: Hyper-Calvinism

-Hyper-Calvinism first referred to a view that appeared among the early English Particular Baptists in the 18th century.
-Their system denied that the call of the gospel to "repent and believe" is directed to every single person and that it is the duty of every person to trust in Christ for salvation.
-The term also occasionally appears in both theological and secular controversial contexts, where it usually connotes a negative opinion about some variety of theological determinism, predestination, or a version of Evangelical Christianity or Calvinism that is deemed by the critic to be unenlightened, harsh, or extreme.
+Hyper-Calvinism is the belief that emphasizes God's sovereignty in election and salvation to such an extent that it rejects the responsibility of all people to "repent and believe" the gospel.
+This belief system became prominent among some of the early English Particular Baptists in the 18th century.
+Historically, it has been associated with theologians such as John Gill and Joseph Hussey who contributed to the development of its distinct views.
+This variant of Reformed Theology was opposed by ministers such as Andrew Fuller and missionaries such as William Carey who argued against the Hyper-Calvinistic mindset that "if God wants to save the heathen, He will do it without your help or mine."

 The Westminster Confession of Faith says that the gospel is to be freely offered to sinners, and the Larger Catechism makes clear that the gospel is offered to the non-elect.

+The term is also used as a pejorative and occasionally appears in both theological and secular controversial contexts.
+It usually connotes a negative opinion about some variety of theological determinism, predestination, or a version of Evangelical Christianity or Calvinism that is deemed by the critic to be unenlightened, harsh, or extreme.

 Neo-Calvinism

-Neo-Calvinism, a form of Dutch Calvinism, is the movement initiated by the theologian and former Dutch prime minister Abraham Kuyper.
+Beginning in the 1880s, Neo-Calvinism, a form of Dutch Calvinism, is the movement initiated by the theologian and later Dutch prime minister Abraham Kuyper.
 James Bratt has identified a number of different types of Dutch Calvinism: The Seceders—split into the Reformed Church "West" and the Confessionalists; and the Neo-Calvinists—the Positives and the Antithetical Calvinists.
 The Seceders were largely infralapsarian and the Neo-Calvinists usually supralapsarian.

 Kuyper wanted to awaken the church from what he viewed as its pietistic slumber.
 He declared:

 No single piece of our mental world is to be sealed off from the rest and there is not a square inch in the whole domain of human existence over which Christ, who is sovereign over all, does not cry: 'Mine!'

 This refrain has become something of a rallying call for Neo-Calvinists.